idanb1/Exercise/README.md

 ## Usage

-There's a MakeFile with 6 pre-configured methods (build-image, tests-run, tests-run-verbose, app_runner, run-colorized-verbose, run-interactive)
+There's a MakeFile with 5 pre-configured methods (build-image, tests-run, tests-run-verbose, app_runner, run-interactive)

 ###### Basic Use